 - on a road or where vehicles are free to travel;

-- due to the use of alcohol or a controlled substance the driver had less ability than an ordinary careful driver.
+- due to the use of alcohol or a controlled substance, the driver had less ability than an ordinary careful driver.

-Penalties for a 2nd offense misdemeanor OWI in Michigan
+Penalties for a 2nd Offense Misdemeanor OWI in Michigan

-If you have a high BAC, OWI, or OWVI conviction, with any similar conviction within the last 7 years, the court’s sentence can include a $200-$1,000 fine and 1 or more of the following: 5 days to 1 year in jail; or 30 to 90 hours of community service.
-The court can order an ignition interlock system.
+If you have a high BAC, OWI, or OWVI conviction, and have been charged with a similar conviction in the past 7 years, the court could fine you $200-$1,000 and sentence you with 5 days to one year in jail or 30 to 90 hours of community service, or both.
+The court may also order an ignition interlock system.

 Michigan Drugged Driving Law and Penalties

-Operating With the Presence of a Controlled Substance in Michigan
+Operating with the Presence of a Controlled Substance in Michigan

-A second drugged driving offense is the charge of Operating With the Presence of a Controlled Substance, or OWPCS.
+Another drugged driving offense is Operating with the Presence of a Controlled Substance (OWPCS).
 MCL 257.625(8) states that “[a] person, whether licensed or not, shall not operate a vehicle upon a highway or other place open to the general public or generally accessible to motor vehicles, including an area designated for the parking of vehicles, within this state if the person has in his or her body any amount of a controlled substance listed in schedule 1 under section 7212 of the public health code, 1978 PA 368, MCL 333.7212, or a rule promulgated under that section, or of a controlled substance described in section 7214(a)(iv) of the public health code, 1978 PA 368, MCL 333.7214.”

-Registration of the driver as a patient under the Michigan Medical Marihuana Act (MMMA), MCL 333.26421 et seq., DOES protect an operator from prosecution for OWPCS if the state can only prove THC consumption and cannot prove the driver’s ability to operate a motor vehicle in a normal manner was substantially lessened.
+If a driver is a patient under the Michigan Medical Marijuana Act (MMMA), MCL 333.26421 et seq., the driver is IS protected from prosecution for OWPCS if the state can only prove THC consumption and not a reduced ability to operate a vehicle in a normal manner.
 People v.
 Koon, No.145259 (Mich.
 May 21, 2013).